BSN-Professional and Accelerated Second Degree

 The appeal letter should be submitted to the academic advisor or Chair of the Committee within 30 days of the date on the notification of non-admission.
 The appeal, along with applicants’ academic transcripts, will be reviewed at the next scheduled Undergraduate Admission, Progression and Graduation Committee meeting.
 Applicants will be notified in writing the results of the Committee’s decision within 15 days of the committee meeting.

-If the decision to deny admission or readmission is upheld by the Committee, applicants may submit a written appeal to the Dean of the College of Nursing.
+If the decision to deny admission is upheld by the Committee, applicants may submit a written appeal to the Dean of the College of Nursing.
 If applicants are not satisfied with the outcome of the appeal to the College of Nursing Dean, a written appeal may be sent to the Vice Chancellor for Academic Affairs.

 If, for any reason, you decide not to enroll in the nursing classes you have signed up for during registration, please inform the Hammond campus at (219) 989-2814 or the Westville campus at (219) 785-5439.